audricganser/docker-nextjs-dynamodb/README.md

 ### shell script for seeding

 This could have been done within the Dockerfile while the Dynamo Image was building but it seemed faster just to write a quick node script to do this.

+### Environment Variables

+Working with Docker Compose causes some networking hurdles.
+For instance, connecting to the Dynamodb instance is usually done with `http://localhost:8000` but within a docker compse you have to connect via the service name `http: dynamodb:8000`.

+I Havent set up any environment variables to detect if this is running within docker compose or both containers running seperately on your local machine.

+If you did want to run both containers seperately on you local machine you would have to change the Dynamo endpoint to `http://localhost:8000` in order to connect.